 - a.
-Primary Shopping Zone A2-A4 uses, betting shops and payday loan shops will be permitted where they will not exceed 15% of the units within the identified sub-group of the Primary Shopping Zone that the unit falls within and the site is not adjacent to an existing non-A1 use within the same Use Class as the proposal.
-The first floor of the Sailmakers Shopping Centre falls within the Primary Shopping Zone and an identified subgroup.
+Primary Shopping Zone this is the principal retail centre for Ipswich.
+Other complementary uses to the principal retail function will be permitted such as coffee shops, hairdressers and restaurants.
+However, 70% of uses in the primary shopping zone are required to be primary retail uses on the ground floor.
+An exception to this is the first floor of the Sailmakers Shopping Centre.
+Here A5 uses will not be permitted.
+Complementary uses such as hairdressers, coffee shops and restaurants will be supported.
+A2-A4 uses, betting shops and payday loan shops will be permitted where they will not exceed 15% of the units within the identified sub-group of the Primary Shopping Zone that the unit falls within and the site is not adjacent to an existing non-A1 use within the same Use Class as the proposal.
+The first floor of the Sailmakers Shopping Centre falls within the Primary Shopping Zone and an identified sub-group.
 A5 uses will not be permitted. - b.
-Secondary Shopping Zones A2-A5 uses, betting shops and payday loan shops and other main town centre uses will be permitted where they will not exceed 25% of the units within the identified sub-group of the Secondary Shopping Zone that the unit falls within, and provided the proposal does not create a concentration of more than three adjacent non-A1 units, and the site is not adjacent to an existing non-A1 use within the same Use Class as the proposal.
-Of this 25%, no more than 10% of the total identified units within the sub-group of the Secondary Shopping Zone will be permitted for A4 or A5 uses. - c.
-Specialist Shopping Zones A2-A5 uses, betting shops and payday loan shops and other main town centre uses will be permitted where they will not exceed 40% of the units within the identified sub-group of the Specialist Shopping Zone that the unit falls within.
-Of this 40%, no more than 35% of the total identified units within the identified sub-group of the Specialist Shopping Zone will be permitted for A2, A4 or A5 uses.
+Secondary Shopping Zones A2-A5 uses, betting shops and payday loan shops and other main town centre uses will be permitted where they will not exceed 2535% of the units within the identified sub-group of the Secondary Shopping Zonezone, that the unit falls within, and provided the proposal does not create a concentration of more than three adjacent non-A1 units, and the site is not adjacent to an existing non-A1 use within the same Use Class as the proposal.
+Of this 25%, nNo more than 10% of the total identified units within the sub-group of the Secondary Shopping Zone will be permitted for A4 or A5 uses.
+The Council will support Local Development Orders which help to maintain an appropriate mix of uses and will support the use of pop-up shops and restaurants for up to 3 years in accordance with the General Development Order both to bring vacant units back into use and to allow entrepreneurs the opportunity to test their business models.
+This could also include limited use of training centres and other such uses appropriate to the secondary shopping zone. - c.
+Specialist Shopping Zones This zone comprises of non-multiple retail uses, specialist shops such as music shops and services such as beauticians and hairdressers and jewellers or bespoke clothing and bags.
+Many of the units are listed buildings.
+It is in this zone and the secondary shopping zone where there are the majority of unlet units.

+Again, the Council supports the use of unlet units for pop-up shops and restaurants as in the Secondary shopping zone above.
+Wider NPPF defined town centre uses will be permitted where they will not exceed 40% of the units A2-A5 uses, betting shops and payday loan shops and other main town centre uses will be permitted where they will not exceed 40% of the units within the identified sub-group of the Specialist Shopping Zone that the unit falls within.
+Of this 40%, nNo more than 35% of the total identified units within the identified sub-group of the Specialist Shopping Zone will be permitted for A2, A4 or A5 uses.

-Proposals for non-A1 uses that would exceed the maximum thresholds for each sub-group of the Shopping Zone will only be permitted in circumstances where it can be robustly demonstrated that such a change would be beneficial to the vitality and viability of the Shopping Zone, such as uses that help to attract people to visit the centre during the evening.
+Proposals for non-A1 uses that would exceed the maximum thresholds for each sub-group of the Shopping Zone outlined for the zones above will only be permitted in circumstances where it can be robustly demonstrated that such a change would be beneficial to the vitality and viability of the Sshopping Zzone, such as uses that help to attract people to visit the centre during the evening, as well as flats above shops.